 DOD, which is part of the Harman International conglomerate and has seen many of its pedals reissued as DigiTech devices, was a forerunner in pedal design in the 70s.
 They were always a bit quirky and found their cult following one way or another.
 The Phasor 201 was among the first phaser pedals ever released, and became heavily associated with the 80s.
 A Harmon employee by the name of Tom Cram took it upon himself to secretly recreate three vintage DOD effects, and this was one of them.

 This reissue, true to the original, features but one control: Speed.
 The reissue adds true bypass, which is something the vintage version lacked.
 And so, we end up back where we started.
-Essentially, you can choose which you like between the Phase 90 and this one, with the one important difference of price between them.
-This is about half as expensive as the MXR version.
-If you like it, you just saved a little bit of cash.
-Plus, I have to admit, I kind of like this box design better.
+Essentially, you can choose which you like between the Phase 90 and this one.
+I have to admit, I kind of like this box design better.

 Need more options?
 Browse more DOD products here.